633 W 5th Street #2890

 Unlike horizontal moving walkway accidents, escalators often involve falling and tumbling from great heights, tragically increasing the risk of mild traumatic brain injury and death to pedestrians using the machine.
 Escalators can cause severe injury despite being in many malls and stores.
 Here we discuss the problem, the varying points of view, and how to find the right lawyer for your particular case.

-Escalators are enclosed moving staircases, typically moving at a vertical, angling stride up and down to differing levels on a building structure.
+Escalators are enclosed moving staircases, typically moving at a vertical, angling stride up and down to different levels on a building structure.
 These machines will have moving waist-high guard rails at the sides.
 Owners and operators of escalators are common carriers under California negligence law.

 Statistics show that there are:

-Our skilled attorneys at the Ehline Law Firm stand up for victim’s rights.
+Our skilled attorneys at the Ehline Law Firm stand up for victims’ rights.
 Also, we work our hardest to ensure they get the best care.

 Yes, we do!
-Ehline Law Firm has earned its reputation, assisting those harmed by others’ negligence.
+Ehline Law Firm has earned its reputation assisting those harmed by others’ negligence.
 Our specialization in escalator cases has shown us unflattering pictures of the injuries.
-Escalator-related injuries cause fingers, flip flops, dresses, and toes to catch in moving pieces of the machine.
+Escalator-related injuries cause fingers, flip-flops, dresses, and toes to catch in moving pieces of the machine.

-In other words, belts, grates, trusses, tracks, steps, and handrails of the moving staircase can cause a deglove or amputation—our knowledge of the machine’s mechanics and the case study to make your claim more effectively.
+In other words, belts, grates, trusses, tracks, steps, and handrails of the moving staircase can cause a deglove or amputation—our knowledge of the machine’s mechanics and the case study make your claim more effectively.
 Reach us at (213) 596-9642 for a free consultation.

 So we know what an escalator is.
 So what is a “moving walkway?’
-Great question?
+Great question.
 We see them at most airports, such as LAX or John Wayne Airport.
 It’s just a horizontally moving conveyor belt that moves you quicker.
 So it’s similar to an escalator in its moving handrails, parts, and forward motion.